ChromaticPanic/BarnPi/README.md

 - [ ] Main computer will push any updates of collection interval to the RPIs

 - [ ] RPIs will collect images at specified intervals and keep locally until transfers are completed and verified
-- [ ] RPI will report system health to main computer
+- [x] RPI will report system health to main computer

 - [ ] NAS will fill up one system at a time
-- [ ] NAS should have some redundancy for drive failure risks
+- [x] NAS should have some redundancy for drive failure risks
 - [x] Images will likely be stored in separate folders for each pi. file names will contain the RPI unique identifier, timestamp, and maybe other relevant information like resolution

-ansible-playbook -i BarnPi/src/Rancher/hosts.yaml check_cam_retry.yaml | tee retry.txt
+USB length limit for the camera to work is 4 meters
+- tested with 3m extension + 1m camera cable
+- tested with 4.5m extension + 1m camera cable
+- tested with 3m + 4.5m extension + 1m camera cable
+With longer cables the camera light turns on but the camera is not detected by the system.
+This is a physics issue with digital signals over copper cables.
+There is a voltage drop over long cables preventing communication.

 Previous Work
 tested using vzense, raspbian, rpi in lab , check it out.